The Office Bell Ringer

-Our office went throught a remodel recently and the conduit used for mounting the bell ringer was removed, so I needed a new mounting method.
+Our office went through a remodel recently and the conduit used for mounting the bell ringer was removed, so I needed a new mounting method.
 I figured I’d swap out my Pi for a Pi Zero W while I was at it.
-The Pi Zero W is just as capable for this task as the Pi 3 B+.
+It’s just as capable for this task as the Pi 3 B+.
 I thought about an ESP8266 microcontroller, but I couldn’t find an easy way to use the Slack RTM API with as it doesn’t run a full Linux OS.

 I also used a cheap electonics enclosure to hide all the wires.
 I think it looks a lot better now and it still functions just as well!